Entertainment And News

 Photo: Phil Stafford / Shutterstock

-Elon Musk, the founder of PayPal, Hyperloop, and OpenAI, is the infamous CEO of SpaceX and Tesla Motors — and he's now the world's richest man in history, accumulating a $300 billion fortune.
+Elon Musk, the founder of PayPal, Hyperloop and OpenAI, is the infamous CEO of SpaceX and Tesla Motors — and he was once the world's richest person in the world, accumulating a $300 billion fortune.

 Photo: Matej Kastelic / Shutterstock